LaptopBiologist/gradless/README.md

 ## Example usage

-Below are a few toy examples, just to demonstrate how the API works.
+Below is a very simple toy example, just to demonstrate how the API works.

 First we'll import the packages that we need.